0xbitx/OPSEC/README.md

   * Be cautious about sharing personal details in forums, comment sections, or online communities.
 Even seemingly harmless information can be pieced together to build a profile of you.
   * Use throwaway accounts for sensitive discussions.

+  Avoid Screen Sharing/Recording:
+  * Avoid screen sharing as it can lead to personal information leaks or accidentally expose your identity.
+  * when screen sharing on a smartphone or computer, you might accidentally reveal your connected Wi-Fi network name (SSID), a list of available Wi-Fi networks in your area, or even your device’s MAC address.
+Attackers can use this information to track your location through wardriving databases like WiGLE.
+If you must share your screen, be mindful of what is visible, close any unnecessary tabs, apps, or documents, and avoid navigating to network settings or sensitive information.
+  * The date and time displayed on your desktop or phone during screen sharing can also reveal your location.
+Many devices automatically set the time zone based on your geographical location.
+Example: If your screen shows a time zone like "GMT+2" or a city name like "New York," attackers can infer your country or region.
+This information, combined with other data, can be used to narrow down your exact location.

   Monitor Your Digital Footprint:
   * Use tools like Google Alerts to monitor mentions of your name, email, or other personal details online.
   * Regularly review and delete old accounts or posts that may expose sensitive information.